 Students dismissed for academic reasons may apply for readmission after an absence of at least one semester.
-A readmission application form may be obtained at the top of the college website guptoncollege.edu.
+Application for Returning Student is found at www.guptoncollege.edu.

 CONDUCT

 The College expects students will, at all times, conduct themselves as responsible adults which includes professional conduct within social media.
 Specific rules and regulations governing the conduct of students are found in the Student Handbook.
 Handbooks are available to all students on the College website.
 Three of the most important regulations are as follows: